Burmese chicken biryani (Danbauk)

 Saffron soaked in warm milk for 30 minutes

-Meanwhile cook the rice with the cloves in the stock and topping up with as much water as needed.
+Meanwhile, cook the rice with the cloves in the stock, topping it up with as much water as needed.
 Cook in a rice cooker or on the stove and set aside.

-In the same pot you fried the onions, heat the oil and add the whole spices, mustard seeds, cinnamon stick, cardamom pods, and peppercorns and sauté for 2 minutes on medium heat.
-Add the chili powder, and give a quick stir followed immediately with the onions.
-Cook the onions on low heat, so as not to burn the chili powder, till soft and translucent.
-Add the garlic and ginger and fry for an addition 1-2 minutes till the ginger is cooked and aromatic.
+In the same pot where you fried the onions, heat the oil and add the whole spices, mustard seeds, cinnamon stick, cardamom pods, and peppercorns.
+Sauté for 2 minutes on medium heat.
+Add the chilli powder, and give a quick stir, followed immediately by the onions.
+Cook the onions on low heat, so as not to burn the chilli powder, till soft and translucent.
+Add the garlic and ginger and fry for an additional 1-2 minutes till the ginger is cooked and aromatic.

-Add the marinated chicken and mix in well.
+Add the marinated chicken and mix well.
 Cook on medium heat till the sauce begins to come to a boil.
-Add the water and salt and simmer with the lid on for 40 minutes, till the chicken is dropping off the bone.
-At this poing the curry will have slightly thickened and the oils will have floated to the surface.
+Add the water and salt, then simmer with the lid on for 40 minutes, until the chicken is falling off the bone.
+At this point, the curry will have slightly thickened, and the oils will have floated to the surface.
 Taste and adjust salt and spice.

-To assemble the dish, add 1/3 of the rice to an oven safe pot or dish.
-Top with 1/2 the cooked chicken pieces only, leaving the curry behind.
+To assemble the dish, add 1/3 of the rice to an oven-safe pot or dish.
+Top with 1/2 of the cooked chicken pieces only, leaving the curry behind.
 Top with 1/3 of the fried onions.
 Add a few dabs of butter.
-Layer again with 1/3 the rice, followed with the remaining chicken pieces only, and 1/3 the fried onions.
+Layer again with 1/3 of the rice, followed by the remaining chicken pieces only, and 1/3 of the fried onions.
 Add a few dabs of butter.
-Finish with the final layer of rice and the rest of the fried onions.
+Finish with the final layer of rice and the remaining fried onions.
 Add a few dabs of butter.
 Drizzle the saffron milk all over.
-Seal with a tight fitting lid or a layer of foil and the lid.
-The dish can be made to this point and stored in the fridge till needed.
+Seal with a tight-fitting lid or a layer of foil.
+The dish can be prepared up to this point and stored in the fridge until needed.

 Set the curry aside to be served separately with the biryani.